 5. No prawn, shrimp or live bait fishing.
 No ledgering or gaffing.
 No fishing by net, hook or other illegal instruments, including snatching.

-7. All fry, parr, smolts, kelts, foul hooked, coloured fish and all salmon (male or female) caught must be returned unharmed immediately.
+7. All fry, parr, smolts, kelts, foul hooked and coloured fish caught must be returned unharmed immediately.

-8. The killing of any gravid fish salmon is ILLEGAL and the water bailiffs duty includes strict enforcement of this law.
+8. The killing of any gravid salmon is ILLEGAL and the water bailiffs duty includes strict enforcement of this law

-10. You must show your permit when asked by watchers or other authorised persons and allow inspection of your tackle and fish.
+10. You must show your permit when asked by any watchers or other authorised persons and allow inspection of your tackle and fish

 11. All rods must make a return of fish caught at the end of each day/week to the owner (even if this is a nil return) and should include any fish involved in catch and release.

-14. Anglers must ensure that they do not cause damage to property, fences, dykes etc. and always leave gates as found.
+15. Anglers must ensure that they do not cause damage to property, fences, dykes etc and always leave gates as found.

-15. No permit holder shall, in the event of a pool being already occupied, fish that pool in front of the angler already in possession but must go in behind them and the angler in front shall move on one step with every cast.
+16. No permit holder shall, in the event of a pool already being occupied, fish that pool in front of the angler already in possession and must go behind them and the angler in front shall move on one step with every cast.
 Members and permit holders are expected to fish in a courteous manner at all times.

-In the interests of conservation, the catch and release of migratory salmonids is encouraged throughout the season.
+18. In the interest of conservation, the catch and release of migratory salmonids is encouraged throughout the season.
 In rivers which are grade 3, catch and release is mandatory.